shawakchoudhary/blog-site/README.md

 It also feature of deleting blog by going to the detailed page(By clicking the blog in the home page) of blog that you want to delete.

 ![Screenshot (49)](https://user-images.githubusercontent.com/78065798/138897016-b416abf2-f0a8-4194-a1bf-5dde53c453dd.png)

+After deleting the blog you will automatically directed to the home page.

 ![Screenshot (50)](https://user-images.githubusercontent.com/78065798/138897071-f8320c3f-8338-482e-836e-4865e19ecb97.png)